jackyng88/cloudpak-eventstreams-story/README.md

 19. Lastly hit the "Save" button.

-## Setting up the KafkaConnect Strimzi Operator -
+## Setting up the Kafka Strimzi Operator -

 1. As part of the pre-requisites this assumes that you have a 4.x OpenShift Container Platform cluster we will use the Strimzi Operator to deploy our Kafka cluster.